 “Not that I can think of.
 He has a school aid that helps him, Mrs. Bentley.
 She’s in the search party if you want to talk to her.”

-“How there are no other footprints, no trace of anyone who could have abducted him!”
+“How?
+There are no other footprints, no trace of anyone else with him,” said my father.

 Tears left my father’s eyes as he nodded.
-“My boy, my only boy,” he sobbed.
+“My boy, my only boy.”

 Yeah, because girls are the curse of the world.
 I kept these words to myself.
-I caught up to my mom and Liza as they kept searching.
+Finally, I caught up to my mom and Liza as they kept searching.
 By the time they called off the search for the night, it was late.
-My fingers and toes were numb, and my voice was hoarse from yelling.

 The ride home was silent.
-My mother’s brow knitted in a worried grimace, and my father’s eyes were bloodshot.
-Liza glared at me coldly the entire ride home.
+My mother’s brow knitted in a worried grimace, and my father’s eyes looked bloodshot.
+Liza glared at me the entire ride home.
 They ordered us to go straight to our room.
 Liza fell to sleep immediately.
 I tossed and turned the entire night.

 The monster was above me, covering the room in frost.
 Ezra’s unrelenting wails came from within the sack.
 I wanted to call out to my sister, to curl up next to her.
 I wanted to tell her of the monster that took our brother.

 “Then why don’t you go in his place,” said the beast in Liza’s voice.
 “No one likes you here, anyway.
 You’re selfish.
 You can’t pay attention to anything.
 Talking to yourself and staring off into space.
 No one loves you.
 I tell the kids at school that you’re not my sister.
 I don’t even want you talking to me.
-I wish you were to go instead.”
+I wish you left instead.”

 “Then why weren’t you watching him?”
 I screamed.
 “You’re the responsible one.
-You should have watched him!”
+You should have babysat him!”

 “And I’m the selfish one?”